plentymarkets/plentyshop-vsf2-boilerplate/packages/theme/README.md

 ## Cookies

-* To customise cookie values, edit `cookieConfig.js`.
+* To customize cookie values, edit `cookieConfig.js`.
-* To customise the cookiebar itself, edit the CookieBar component.
+* To customize the cookiebar itself, edit the CookieBar component.
 * The CookieBar component uses the useCookieBar composable.
 The composable depends on [cookie-universal-nuxt](https://www.npmjs.com/package/cookie-universal-nuxt) to fetch and store cookies.

 ##### cookiebar.vue